Copyright for Teaching

 • publishers do not often sell copies in flexible online formats.

-Visit the Library’s Textbook Alternatives guide learn more about selecting other library resources, open textbooks, and digital rental options.
+Visit the Library’s Textbook Affordability Program learn more about selecting other library resources, open textbooks, and digital rental options.

 My students need to read a chapter from a print book, can the Library scan the chapter and post it to mêskanâs?